Charneck History, Family Crest & Coats of Arms

 The name Charneck is of Anglo-Saxon origin and came from when the family lived in Charnock.
 It was established there in a pair of townships in Standish in the county of Lancashire.
 This surname is derived from the Old English Charnok which means one who lives beside the pile of stones.
 Often times this pile of stones served a primitive marker to establish borders for villages or counties.

 Early Origins of the Charneck family

 Important Dates for the Charneck family

 This web page shows only a small excerpt of our Charneck research.
-Another 80 words (6 lines of text) covering the years 1526, 1581, 1588, 1645, 1614, 1587, 1648, 1624, 1628, 1680, 1630, 1693, 1656, 1690, 1663, 1696, 1696, 1670 and 1734 are included under the topic Early Charneck History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1526, 1581, 1524, 1525, 1588, 1645, 1614, 1587, 1648, 1624, 1628, 1680, 1630, 1693, 1656, 1690, 1663, 1696, 1696, 1670 and 1734 are included under the topic Early Charneck History in all our PDF Extended History products and printed products wherever possible.